mattpannella/pupdate/README.md

 This will compress the Saves and Memories directories from your Pocket to the location specified in the config settings.

+### Pocket Setup - Display Modes

+- Enable Recommended Display Modes

+This enables a curates set of display modes and applies them to specific cores that you have installed.
+This list can be found in the [`display_modes.json`](display_modes.json) file.
+If you wish to make changes to this file, download it from GitHub and place it in the same directory as the pupdate executable.
+Then set `use_local_display_modes` to `true` in your `pupdate_settings.json` file.

+- Enable Selected Display Modes for All Cores

+This presents you with a list of all of the supported display modes and lets you select which ones you want to apply.
+Then it applies those display modes to all of the cores you have installed.

+- Enable Selected Display Modes for Select Cores

+This presents you with a list of all of the supported display modes and lets you select which ones you want to apply.
+Next, you'll be asked to select which of your installed cores you want to apply the display modes to.
+Then it applies those display modes to the cores you have selected.

 ### Pocket Setup - Download Platform Image Packs